ASVKVINAYAK/FirstPR/TusharSrivastav-27/Fashion cloth classification using ML/readme.md

 9 ->	    Ankle boot

 This is a dataset of 60,000 28x28 grayscale images of 10 fashion categories, along with a test set of 10,000 images.

+*Our model will show (0)if it predicts that the cloth is T-shirt/top, it will show (1) if it predicts it is trouser and like that.*